Aaron Pike (athlete): Wheelchair racing career

 Pike finished second at the 2022 Boston Marathon in a time of 1:32:49.
 He was almost six minutes behind race winner Daniel Romanchuk.
 Later in the year, he finished third at the 2022 Chicago Marathon, after losing to Romanchuk in a sprint finish for second place.

+Pike competed at the 2024 Summer Paralympics in Paris, competing in the 1500 meters T54, 500 meters T54 and Marathon T54 events.

 Winter sports career

 After the 2012 Summer Paralympics, Pike took up skiing, initially in order to take a break from wheelchair racing.
 He was invited to try skiing by a coach of the U.S. Paralympic Nordic Skiing National Team, and joined the US team in 2013.
 He now competes in biathlon and cross-country skiing.

 At the 2014 Winter Paralympics, he competed in the 7.5 km and 15 km sitting biathlon events, and the 1 km sprint, 10 km and 15 km cross-country sit-skiing races.
 He competed at the 2015 World Para Nordic Skiing Championships in Cable, Wisconsin, US.
 It was his first World Skiing Championship event.

 He came fourth in the 15 km biathlon event at the 2017 World Para Nordic Skiing Championships.
 At the 2018 Winter Paralympics in Pyeongchang, he competed in the 7.5 km, 12.5 km and 15 km sitting biathlon events, and the 1.1 km sitting cross-country sprint events.
 In the 15 km biathlon event, he succeeded in all 20 shots, and finished sixth overall.
 At the 2019 World Para Nordic Skiing Championships, Pike came third in the sprint biathlon event.
 At the 2021 World Para Snow Sports Championships, Pike came second in the biathlon event.

 In February 2022, Pike was included in the American team for the 2022 Winter Paralympics.
 In biathlon, he finished eighth in the 6 km sitting biathlon sprint event, ninth in the 12.5 km sitting event, and 15th in the 10 km sitting event.
 He came sixth in his semi-final in the 1.5 km sprint sitting cross-country event, and did not qualify for the final.

-Pike won the 12.5km seated event at the 2023 World Para Nordic Skiing Championships.
+Pike won the 12.5 km seated event at the 2023 World Para Nordic Skiing Championships.
 He also finished second in the 7.5 km sprint and 10 km events.

+At the 2025 Para Biathlon World Championships, Pike won the 7.5 km seated event.